-An easy falafel recipe produces delightfully flavorful, crispy falafel balls.
-Serve them on top of a salad for a healthy and filling meal.
+An easy homemade falafel recipe produces delightfully flavorful, crispy results.
+Serve it on top of a salad for a healthy and filling meal.

-I really like this homemade falafel recipe.
-It may seem complex, but it’s actually an easy recipe.
+I really like this recipe.
+It may seem complex, but it’s actually an easy one.
 Your food processor does most of the work.
 And if you use an electric deep fryer, even the deep frying part is not that complicated.

 This homemade falafel recipe produces crispy and flavorful falafel balls.
 They are very tasty, perhaps even a bit too tasty!
 I consider a serving as 4 of them, but I often end up eating 6.
 Yes, they are that good!